wilsto/JarvisOne/README.md

 3. **Configure your environment:**
     * Copy `.env.example` to `.env`.
     * Add your API keys and paths to external tools to the `.env` file as needed.
-    * Make sure to setup your `config/config.yaml` to your specifications
+    * Make sure to setup your `config/config.yaml` to your specifications.
+    * Configure the vector database path in `config.yaml` for RAG functionality.

 4. **Install required external tools:**
     * For file searching: Download and install [Everything](https://www.voidtools.com/).